skadistats/Tarrasque/docs/source/intro.rst

 ---------------------------------------------------------------

-Think of Tarrasque as an ORM for Dota2, except the models are already maintained, and all you have to do is something cool with them.
-You don't have to mess about writing code to deal with the (disgusting) stuff that Dota2 does in its replays, just like an ORM removes the need to write your own SQL to deal with the database.
-The one difference between an ORM and Tarrasque is that while most ORM models are statefull (that is, when the database changes, the model stays the same until reloaded), Tarrasque models contain no state, other than that which is needed to uniquely identify the instance (and now you know what an ehandle is).
-This means that you never have to do ``hero.update(tick_number)`` or similar; all that is handle automatically.
-For more info on this, see :class:`StreamBinding`.
+Think of Tarrasque as an ORM for Dota2, except the models are already maintained, and you don't have to worry about the database.
+You don't have to mess about writing code to deal with the (disgusting) stuff that Dota2 does in its replays, as Tarrasque exposes the data to you in a manner that follows Python conventions; you'll get a ``None`` object instead of -1, and the string ``"radiant"`` instead of the integer 2 (where appropriate.
+Tarrasque understands that values have special meanings only in specific contexts).
+This allows you to just use the data, and not need to worry about the stuff underneath.

+The one major difference between a database ORM and Tarrasque is that while most ORM models are statefull (that is, when the database changes, the model stays the same until reloaded), Tarrasque models contain no state, other than that which is needed to uniquely identify the instance (and now you know what an ehandle is).
+This means that you never have to do ``hero.update(tick_number)`` or similar; all that is handled automatically via the :class:`StreamBinding`/ :class:`DotaEntity` abstraction.